Monles/MalDev-BinEx-Re/Ch02-Code-Injection/005-APC-Injection/README.md

 # APC Injection
 **Asynchronous Procedure Call** (APC) Injection is a method used to inject malicious code into a running process.
 This technique leverages the Windows APC mechanism, which allows functions to be executed asynchronously in the context of a specific thread.

+# What's NtTestAlert?
+This discussion aims to demonstrate the execution of shellcode within an officially undocumented Native API known as `NtTestAlert` (Zhussupov, 2024).

+The `NtTestAlert` system call is an integral part of the Windows operating system's alerting mechanism.
+When invoked, this system function can trigger the execution of any pending `Asynchronous Procedure Calls` (APCs) associated with the thread.
+Before a thread begins execution at its Win32 start address, it calls `NtTestAlert` to handle any pending `APCs` (Zhussupov, 2024).

 # Step 1
 Compile `hack1.c`
 ```bash